de-grote/random_unnamed_chess_game/readme.md

 This game doesn't have a name yet :skull:

-This is a chess game made in rust so I have something to waste my time on (and )
+This is a chess game made in rust so I have something to waste my time on

-Currently it's just chess but i plan to add more unique features later.
+Currently it's just chess but I plan to add more unique features later.

 The game has a server and client, currently it can only connect to localhost but that is because the title screen isn't made yet...